 In laminate flooring installations, the underlayment is the thin, flexible sheet of resilient material that is installed on top of a subfloor in order to act as a base for the laminate planks or tiles you're installing.
 While the subfloor provides the foundational support for the room, the underlayment is what supports the flooring material itself, intended to enhance and protect the flooring.
 It has several functions: It slightly levels the flooring; it cushions the laminate planks; it reduces sound transmission; and it slightly improves the floor's R-value (its resistance to heat transmission).

-Proper selection and installation of underlayment is important because it can affect how your laminate flooring feels and how it wears over time.
+Proper selection and installation of underlayment are important because they can affect how your laminate flooring feels and how it wears over time.
 The type of underlayment chosen should be based on the environment, the type of floor chosen, and your own personal needs for space.
 It is very important to follow all vendor-provided instructions about underlayment when installing laminate flooring, as improper installation or the use of the wrong underlayment can void the manufacturer's warranty.
+You should also be sure the underlayment (and the subfloor below it) is level and smooth to get an even finish on the laminate flooring.

 Concrete subfloors: When installing over a concrete subfloor, the main concern is moisture.
 Concrete is a porous material that can allow water to seep up into it and through to your flooring.
 This can cause adhesives to loosen, flooring planks to warp, and mold and mildew to develop.
 With a concrete subfloor, you will need an underlayment that acts as a vapor barrier in order to prevent moisture from penetrating through to your laminate installation.
 The normal choice is a thin foam pad material made of polyethylene or polypropylene, which rolls out in sheets.